Digital has transformed retail. That’s pretty obvious.

 "If the site doesn’t provide the user’s payment option of choice — two normal omissions are AMEX and PayPal — that may drive them off.
 Anything that slows them down or takes too much time, even if it’s just forcing someone to register, can be a killer, as well.”

-Failing to identify those problems — and acting on them — will weigh down the success of any retailer, big or small.
+Failing to identify those problems — and acting on them — will weigh down the success of digital retail marketing for any retailer, big or small.

 Greenpeace made a hand-painted film calling out Unilever and Nestle on the destruction wreaked on orangutan habitats in pursuit of palm oil.
 The 91-second video ends with a memorial for the 25 orangutans killed each day as a result of habitat loss.